seankay/mdmagick-rails/README.md

      *= require mdmagick

-In your `application.js`, include the css file:
+In your `application.js`, include the js file:

      //= require mdmagick